kirkwoodwest/Bitwig-Remote-OSC/README.md

 ---
 Thanks to Reframinator for helping to design and test this extension.
 Check out his youtube channel. https://www.youtube.com/@Reframinator
+Special thanks to some of the testers of this extension and reporting issues.
+I'm looking at you jdag!

 Also bigups to #controllerism on the Bitwig Discord Server and Moss for helping to inspire the Bitwig API Community.